-To characterize the functional trait space of observed diversity, we first performed a Principal Component Analysis (PCA) with the scaled trait values for each taxa.
-We used the first two components of the PCA (which explained 64% of the total trait variation) to define a functional space [53] and used the scores of species in these components as indicators of the functional traits of taxa.
-We then estimated a trait probability density [53,54] for each species as a bivariate normal distribution centred in the scores of the species and with a standard deviation (bandwidth) that was chosen using the plug-in bandwidth selector available in the ks R package [55].
-Using the TPDc function from R package “TPD” [54], we combined i) the TPD functions of the taxa present in each sample, and ii) the TPD functions of the taxa classified as belonging to the sample’s dark diversity, obtaining TPD functions for the observed and dark diversity of each sample, respectively.
+To characterize the multidimensional functional trait space of observed diversity, we first log-transformed the trait data to diminish the effect of outliers and reduce skewness, and then performed a Principal Component Analysis (PCA) with the scaled trait values for each taxon.
+We used the first two components of the PCA (which explained 71% of the total trait variation) to define a 2-dimensional functional space [40] and used the scores of taxa in these components as indicators of the functional traits of taxa.
+We then estimated a trait probability density (TPD) [40,66] for each taxon as a bivariate normal distribution centred in the scores of the taxon and with a standard deviation (bandwidth) that was chosen using the plug-in bandwidth selector available in the ks R package [67].
+Using the TPDc function from R package “TPD” [66], we combined i) the TPD functions of the taxa present in each sample, and ii) the TPD functions of the taxa classified as belonging to the sample’s dark diversity, obtaining TPD functions for the observed and dark diversity of each sample, respectively.
 These functions reflect the relative abundance of each combination of traits in a given community (i.e. the “observed” and “dark” functional structure of each sample).
 We then applied a 99% probability threshold to these TPD functions and estimated the amount of functional space occupied by observed and dark diversity in each community at each time period (functional richness).
-In the case of functional dark diversity, we are only interested in the portions of functional space that are not already occupied by species present in observed diversity.
+In the case of functional dark diversity, we are only interested in the portions of functional space that are not already occupied by taxa present in observed diversity.
 For this, we overlapped the functional space occupied by the observed taxa with the functional space occupied by taxa in dark diversity, and then considered the functional dark diversity as the unique portion of this overlapped functional space (see Fig. 1).
 Finally, similarly to the taxonomic completeness, we calculated the functional completeness as the log(functional observed diversity / functional dark diversity).

-Statistical analysis
+(f) Statistical analysis

-We used generalized additive models (GAMs) to identify how taxonomic and functional observed diversity, dark diversity, species pool size and community completeness, as well as mean trait values changed over time, using the package mgcv in R [56].
+We used generalized additive models (GAMs) to identify how taxonomic and functional observed diversity, dark diversity, species pool size and community completeness, as well as mean trait values changed over time, using the package mgcv in R [68].
 Individual GAMs were fitted for each component of each diversity facet (taxonomic and functional), resulting in six GAM models: taxonomic richness, taxonomic completeness, functional richness, functional completeness, and mean values for each dimension of the functional space.
 Age (calibrated years before present, fitted using a cubic spline smoother) was used as the independent variable in all models.
-In the models in which the independent variable can be estimated for each diversity component (observed diversity, dark diversity, species pool; i.e. all models except those for completeness), we used the diversity component as a factor, so that a separate smoother was created for each diversity component; this allowed us to test whether there were significant differences in the temporal patterns of the different components.
+In the models in which the independent variable can be estimated for each diversity component (observed diversity, dark diversity, species pool; i.e. all models except those for completeness), we used the diversity component as a factor, so that a separate smoother was created for each diversity component; this allowed us to describe differences in the temporal patterns of the different components.
 Since all individual smoothers considered for each diversity component (observed, dark and pool size) responded differently, we kept the individual smoothers in all GAM models.
 Thus, a general GAM model was fitted as follows: gam(y ~ divComponent + s(Age, bs = “cr”, by = divComponent)), being “divComponent” the factor variable grouping observed diversity, dark diversity and species pool size.

-Data cleaning, analysis, visualization and writing was performed in R, using the following R packages: papaja [57], renv [58], here [59], dplyr [60] and flextable [61].
+Data cleaning, analysis, visualization and writing was performed in R, using the following R packages: papaja [69], renv [70], here [71], dplyr [72] and flextable [73].